Myron Dorn: Personal life

 Nebraska Cattlemen, Nebraska Soybean Association, and Nebraska Corn Growers Association.

 Nebraska State Legislature

 Dorn was elected to Nebraska State Legislature in 2018 and re-elected in 2022.

 As of 2025, Myron Dorn serves as a Member of the Appropriations Committee.
 He also serves as the Chair for the Legislative Oversight Committee, and a member of the Reference Committee, Building Maintenance, and the Executive Board.

-Dorn serves District 30 of Nebraska's Legislative District which includes all of Gage County, Nebraska and a small portion of southeast Lancaster County, Nebraska (with villages Hickman, Panama, and Roca) along with a miniscule portion of the capital city, Lincoln.
+Dorn serves District 30 of Nebraska's Legislative District which includes all of Gage County, Nebraska and a small portion of southeast Lancaster County, Nebraska (with villages Hickman, Panama, and Roca) along with a minuscule portion of the capital city, Lincoln.

 Government

 In the 2019 session of the Legislature, Dorn introduced Legislative Bill (LB525), Change provisions relating to the sale of county land in fee simple, which did pass.
 The bill added new language to an existing law that provides clarification on how a county board can sell county land to another political subdivision.